Platform.sh User Documentation

 BUNDLE_WITHOUT: 'development:test'

-The SECRET_KEY_BASE variable is generated automatically based on the PLATFORM_PROJECT_ENTROPY variable.
-You can change it.
+The SECRET_KEY_BASE variable is generated automatically based on the PLATFORM_PROJECT_ENTROPY variable but you can change it.

 1. Build your application with the build hook.